vera147/vera-s-downloader/README.md

 # what is this used for?

-vera's downloader is a tool used to download videos and audio files off of sites like as youtube, soundcloud, spotify, etc.
+vera's downloader is a tool used to download videos and audio files off of sites like youtube, soundcloud, spotify, etc.

 u can select a custom file path in settings but by default it uses ur downloads folder.